InPlay-Inc/inplay-inc.github.io/content/docs/IN6XX/Getting Started/Testing/HCI_command.md

 - **Parameter Length:** A byte indicating the length of the parameters or data that follow.
 - **Data:** Additional information or payload associated with the event or response.

+Note:
+	HCI command is in hexadecimal, not ASCII characters.
+If you are using a serial tool to send the HCI command, make sure to set it to HEX mode for both sending and receiving.
+For example, in this document, "0x12" represents one byte with the value 0x12.
+Please do not enter '0', 'x', '1', '2' as four separate bytes.

 ## Command Example:

 **Reset Command**